Cornelii/TIL/javascript/javascript.md

 ## XV. async ... await
 Since ES8 javascript, it provides `async...await` syntax

+async forces function to return Promise! await in front of function that returns Promise.

 #### 1. `async` keyword
 declare function, in which has asynchronous logic, by `async`